5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Luckily for us, we can use **PinConfigurator** to extract the Verbs from the Codec dump automatically.

-⚠️ Make sure that your `PinConfig` contains ***all*** the Input and Output Nodes (Mixers/Switces are irrelavant) you are refering to in the `PathMap` so the routing is coherent!.
+⚠️ Make sure that your `PinConfig` contains ***all*** the Input and Output Nodes (Mixers/Switches are irrelevant) you are referring to in the `PathMap` so the routing is coherent.
 If you are referencing a node in a path which doesn't exist (in the PinConfig) then there will be no sound for this path.
 On the other hand, you can have more Nodes in the PinConfig than you are actually assigning in the PathMap – they just won't be available/visible in System Preferences as Input/Output sources.

 ### Using PinConfigurator to create a PinConfig

 #### Default Method (keeps connected Nodes only)
-Preferred method if you just want to inject the default Input/Output Soures into macOS (Double-check against Nodes used in the Platforms.xml and if necessary, adjust them accordingly).
+Preferred method if you just want to inject the default Input/Output sources into macOS (Double-check against Nodes used in the Platforms.xml and if necessary, adjust them accordingly).

 1. Open **PinConfigurator**
 2. Click on "File > Open…" (⌘+O) and select "codec_dump.txt"